doyleax/doyleax.github.io/_posts/2018-05-19-Pandas_&_space_efficiency.md

 ---
 layout: post
-title:  "2018-05-18-Space Efficiency with Pandas DataFrames"
+title:  "Space Efficiency with Pandas DataFrames"
 date:   2018-06-18
 categories: how-to
 ---

-# Space Efficiency with Pandas DataFrames

 Lately I've been working with enormous datasets (10s of millions of rows) with anywhere from tens to hundreds or even thousands of features.
 What I have found to be absolutely critical is cutting down on as much space as possible.
 Assigning dtypes to your dataframe is the best thing you can do for performance enhancement.